The vertex-cut-tree of Galton-Watson trees converging to a stable tree: Preliminary results

-Proposition 4.3 of \cite{Duq} shows this convergence for the corresponding bridges (with a change of index which comes from the fact that we are working on trees conditioned to have $n$ edges instead of $n$ vertices).
-Using the continuity of the Vervaat transform as in the proof of \cite[Theorem 3.1]{Duq} then gives the result.
+Proposition 4.3 of \cite{Duq} shows the convergence of the corresponding bridges (with a change of index which comes from the fact that we are working on trees conditioned to have $n$ edges instead of $n$ vertices).
+Using the continuity of the Vervaat transform as in the proof of \cite{Duq}, Theorem 3.1, then gives the result.